The Clear Edge

 Geographic strategy:

-Week 9-10: Role definition and hiring criteria
+Week 9–10 focused on role definition and hiring criteria.

 Hiring process optimized for remote: